Joe Fournier

-Joe Fournier (born 23 January 1983) is a British businessman and professional boxer.
+Joe Fournier (born 23 January 1983) is a British businessman and professional boxer who competed from 2015 to 2023.
 He started a fitness business, before selling it and then subsequently moved into the nightclub industry.

 He had an exhibition fight with David Haye on 11 September 2021 and lost via unanimous decision.
 He fought KSI on 13 May 2023, in what was controversially ruled a second round KO.
 This decision was later overturned to a no contest after a review showed KSI accidentally striking Fournier with his elbow.

 Early life

 It is reported by some outlets that Fournier was born in Monaco, before moving to London, England.
 Although The Times says he was born in London and moved to Monaco.
 His father was a pilot from Monaco, and his mother a housewife.
 Fournier attended Lycée Français Charles De Gaulle de Londres in Kensington then American Community School.

 After his parents' divorce Fournier moved to Hounslow with his mother and attended Ashton House primary and then Isleworth & Syon School.
 When living with his mother Fournier "went from having a chauffeur driven car to school every day, to taking the bus."

 Fournier studied human biology and sports science at St Mary's University.